Hello and welcome to day 7 of Google CS First Friends.

 I also like the snowman.

-We could have a company that designs clothing for snowmen.
+We can have a company that designs clothing for snowmen.

-We could rent the clothing, since no one needs snowman clothes during the summer!
+We could rent the clothing since no one needs snowmen clothes during the summer.

-We can have a website for renting clothing.
+We could have a website for renting clothing.

 And the sprite that represents our product is the snowman.